Keerthana988/MindMate/README.md

 ## Steps to view the project
 1. Clone the repository through vs code
-2. save the repository in your Device
+2. save the repository in C Device
-3. Then run this link http://127.0.0.1:5500/home/home.html in your browser
+3. Then run this link http://C/MindMate/home/home.html in your browser